|

 5 prints and 19 slides

-SWCPC 895 E1
+SWCPC 895 [E]

-Includes 5 prints and 19 slides of tornado damage to Clark Equipment Company of Lubbock on May 11, 1970.
+Includes 5 prints and 19 slides of tornado damage to Clark Equipment Company of

 Luckett, Jack

-Photograph collection, 1900-1910
+Photograph Collection, 1900-1910

-15 copy prints, 1 Photo, 17 copy negatives
+15 copy prints, 1 photo, 17 copy negatives

 SWCPC 254

-Consists of photographs of the Luckett family of Matador, Texas
+Consists of photographs of the Luckett family of Matador, Texas (1900-1910), and

-(1900-1910), and also contains photographs of the Masonic Lodge (1905) and Matador Ranch
+also contains photographs of the Masonic Lodge (1905) and Matador Ranch cowboys

-cowboys (1900).
+(1900).

 Luckett left home at age 17 and lived for a time with the Ponca Indians.
-Later he was
+Later

-1902, he married Lenora McClure.
-They moved to Matador, Texas, where he and T. J. Duncan
+wagon boss.
+In 1902, he married Lenora McClure.
+They moved to Matador, Texas,

-built the first cotton gin in Motley County.
+where he and T. J. Duncan built the first cotton gin in Motley County.

 Lumsden, Callie

-Photograph collection, 1890-1939
+Photograph Collection, 1890-1939

 9 copy prints, 12 negatives

-SWCPC 273, E1-E2
+SWCPC 273 E1-E2

-Consists of photographs of people and places in Lynn County, Texas
+Consists of photographs of people and places in Lynn County, Texas (1890-1939),

-(1890-1939), and bulks with photographs of the Lumsden family in O'Donnell, Texas
+and bulks with photographs of the Lumsden family in O'Donnell, Texas

 (1900-1939).
-These include photographs of the members of the Tahoka Baptist Church (1909);
+These include photographs of the members of the Tahoka Baptist

-the Lumsden family in O'Donnell, Texas (1890- 1930); a group portrait of Lynn County
+Church (1909); the Lumsden family in O'Donnell, Texas (1890- 1930); a group

-officials (1929); a Tahoka barbeque (1937); and O'Donnell's first physician (1910).
+portrait of Lynn County officials (1929); a Tahoka barbeque (1937); and

-A native of Fort Worth, Texas, Callie married Lonnie Lumsden of Floyd County in 1906.
-They
+A native of Fort Worth, Texas, Callie married Lonnie Lumsden of Floyd County in

-moved to Wilson, Texas, in 1909 and established the Wilson State Bank in 1919.
-After her
+1906.
+They moved to Wilson, Texas, in 1909 and established the Wilson State Bank

-husband's death in 1951, Callie continued as a director of the bank and was active with
+in 1919.
+After her husband's death in 1951, Callie continued as a director of

-the Baptist church and the Buckner Baptist Children's Home in Lubbock, Texas.
+Children's Home in Lubbock, Texas.

 Lyles, Mrs. Sam

-Photograph collection, 1850-1895
+Photograph Collection, 1850-1895

 8 copy prints